Sputum CultureSkip to the navigation

 What Affects the Test

-have the test or why the results may not be helpful include:
+You may not be able to have the test, or the results may not be helpful, if:

-to deliver the sample to the laboratory.
+- You wait too long to take the sample to the lab.

 What To Think About

-identified by using special dyes on the sputum sample.
+- Bacteria or a fungus may be found by using special dyes on the sputum sample.
 This is called a Gram

 stain.
 A Gram stain can help a doctor: